 Project versus Practice.

-Most work as a designer or planner is defined by projects.
-A paying client’s ownership boundaries determine the project scope and focus until contract terms are met.
+Most work in the built environment is defined by projects.
+A paying client’s ownership boundaries determine the project until contract terms are met.
 This is how things get built; a result of land management by parcelization, commodification, and owned liability.

 Intercepting excess with public parks.
 Fifteen thousand years ago, the final surge of a giant sheet of glacial ice heaved into North America.
 As it moved at record speed, it carried rich, black sediment and leveled the land flat and easy to till....

 Diversifying the post-agrarian landscape.
 The monarch butterfly population has decreased by 90% in the last 20 years.
 Their decline is caused by land use and management decisions on both ends of the butterfly’s annual migration route.
 In Mexico, logging has...

 Investigating the relationships among people, land, ownership, and development at the city’s edge.
-Shifting Thresholds was a multi-faceted approach to understand the unique landscapes comprising the suburban/ rural edges in the Great Plains.
+Shifting Thresholds was a multi-faceted approach to understanding the unique landscapes comprising the suburban/ rural edges in the Great Plains.
 With few natural boundaries (mountains, ocean, forests, etc.)...

 Realigning a Region

 Exploring inherent potential in Omaha’s Belt Line.
 The Belt Line connected early Omaha’s centers of industry.
 Its removal thirty years ago signified a turn away from the city and contributed to crisis in many of the neighborhoods surrounding it....

 Critiquing contemporary urbanism through obsoletion.
 Stored Potential began as a desire to do something with a grain elevator that had become visual white noise to 76,000 daily passing commuters on I-80.
 After interstate expansion removed a direct off-ramp, it became...